erika-freitas/instagram-login/README.md

-# Instagram login page's clone
+# Instagram login page clone

 This was a guided project from DIO's instructor Gabriela Pinheiro.
 I've followed her lessons but made a few modifications based on Instragram's page.
 Specially regarding spacing, margins and color pallete.